Pivotal-Field-Engineering/greenplum-bootstrap/README.md

 and/or a AWS AMI

 #### AMIs from the last run
-* us-east-1: ami-c51255d2
+* us-east-1: ami-6cd5fd7b
-* us-west-1: ami-d3aee0b3
+* us-west-1: ami-3d8edb5d
-* us-west-2: ami-dc518ebc
+* us-west-2: ami-e6ec4186

 #### Base AMI Notes and changes

 * 20160927 - ami-29084f3e
-** yum update
+  * yum update
-** added :git, epel, dkms
+  * added :git, epel, dkms
-** kernel-2.6.32-642.4.2
+  * kernel-2.6.32-642.4.2
-** ixgbevf 3.2.2 for enhanced networking in AWS
+  * ixgbevf 3.2.2 for enhanced networking in AWS
-** AWS CLI Bundle installed
+  * AWS CLI Bundle installed
-** Set sriovNetSupport to simple
+  * Set sriovNetSupport to simple
-** added make_greenplum_ready.pl utility script to /root which will raid and format additional devices as one xfs volume
+  * added make_greenplum_ready.pl utility script to /root which will raid and format additional devices as one xfs volume
 * 20160923 - ami-c74105d0
-**Changed AMI Image to be 40G
+  * Changed AMI Image to be 40G